 This subseries contains materials that lack a clear connection to Colonel William, but were found in close proximity to his papers.
-Materials include notes on the opening of the United States Navy Academy, a family tree for the Hopkins family (connection unknown), clippings, notes, photographs, and a set of unidentified silhouettes cut from thin black paper.
+Materials include notes on the opening of the United States Navy Academy, a family tree for the Hopkins family a.
+Correspondence, 1836-1892.

+(connection unknown), clippings, notes, photographs, and a set of unidentified silhouettes cut from thin black paper.
 Most items date from around 1830.